Up to date information on COVID-10 and travel to Colombia

 - Since January 15th most European countries prohibit non-essential international travels until further notice.

-All touristic establishments are required to follow a set of new biosafety protocols, dictated by the resolution 666 of April 24th of 2020 by the Ministry of Health.
+All touristic establishments are required to follow a set of new hygene protocols, dictated by the resolution 666 of April 24th of 2020 by the Ministry of Health.

 Terra Colombia works in tight collaboration with its partners and providers so as to ensure that all apply those protocols, so as to reactivate local tourism in the safest way possible.